Venkatakrishnan434/Freshports/README.md

 ### My future plan
    * In my project admin only edit the staff and student page, but they wants to change their profile.
-   * So they need to send the query to the admin for that I will create a query box in which the user can send the message to the admin regarding changes.
+   * So they need to send the query to the admin for that I will create a query box in which the user can send the message to the admin regarding changes

 ## Registration
    * Registeration includes inputs like username,email,batch number,mobile,password and confirm password.